 • During delivery, there can be injuries to limbs, shoulders, and nerves due to the baby’s big size.

-• You may have to go through a cesarean delivery because a normal delivery won’t be feasible.
+• You may have to go through a caesarean delivery because a normal delivery won’t be feasible.

 • Just after the birth, your baby may suffer from low blood sugar levels which would have to be treated.